cabforum/smime/SBR.md

 \* Effective Date and Additionally Relevant Compliance Date(s)

 ## 1.3 PKI participants

-The CA/Browser Forum is a voluntary organization of Certification Authorities and suppliers of Internet browser and other relying-party software applications including mail user agents (web-based or application based) and email service providers that process S/MIME Certificates.
+The CA/Browser Forum is a voluntary organization of Certification Authorities and Certificate Consumers including suppliers of Internet browser and other relying-party software applications such as mail user agents (web-based or application based) and email service providers that process S/MIME Certificates.

 ### 1.3.1 Certification authorities

 Certification Authority (CA) is defined in [Section 1.6.1](#161-definitions).
 Current CA Members of the CA/Browser Forum are listed at https://cabforum.org/members.

 ### 1.3.2 Registration authorities